dockwa/seatrial/README.md

 pass without warnings, unless there's good reason to leave the warnings in place.

+MacOS users can use `brew bundle` to install the development dependencies as found in `Brewfile` (note that this will install Docker Desktop via its Cask;
+if you've installed Docker Desktop via some other means you may need to either uninstall your existing copy, or remove this line from `Brewfile`.
+Take care not to submit a PR with such a change in place!).
+Linux users should install `rustup` and `scdoc` via their distribution package manager.
+If `rustup` isn't available but a Rust of at least the MSRV is, then system-wide Rust is fine.

+If you've never worked with Rust before and `rustup` is freshly installed, you'll need to run `rustup-init` to pull Cargo, the Rust toolchain, etc.

+Tangentially to all of this, a `Dockerfile` is provided if preferred.

 ## Legal

 This is released under the terms of the ISC License: